Chart Color Schemes

 An assessment of population growth drivers in Northam reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Northam's population was around 12,485 as of November 2025, reflecting a growth of 1,127 people since the 2021 Census.
-The population in 2021 was reported to be 11,358 people.
-This increase is inferred from ABS estimates; the resident population was 12,416 as of June 2024 and there were 72 validated new addresses since the Census date.
-Northam's population density was 8.7 persons per square kilometer in November 2025.
-The town's growth rate of 9.9% since the 2021 census exceeded both national (8.9%) and SA4 region averages, making it a growth leader.
-Interstate migration contributed approximately 74.6% of overall population gains during recent periods, with other factors such as overseas migration and natural growth also being positive contributors.
+Northam's population was approximately 12,485 as of November 2025.
+This figure represents an increase of 1,127 people since the 2021 Census, which recorded a population of 11,358.
+The growth is inferred from ABS estimates; Northam's population was 12,416 in June 2024 and there were 72 validated new addresses after the Census date.
+This equates to a density ratio of 8.7 persons per square kilometer.
+Northam's growth rate since the 2021 census was 9.9%, surpassing both the national average (8.9%) and its SA4 region.
+Interstate migration contributed approximately 74.6% of overall population gains during recent periods, with all drivers being positive factors.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024, based on 2022 data.
-For areas not covered by this data, AreaSearch utilises growth rates by age cohort provided by the ABS in its Greater Capital Region projections released in 2023, based on 2022 data.
-Demographic trends project above median population growth for regional areas nationally, with Northam expected to increase by 1,985 persons by 2041, recording a total gain of 15.3% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, AreaSearch utilises growth rates by age cohort from the ABS Greater Capital Region projections (released in 2023, based on 2022 data).
+Demographic trends project above median population growth for regional areas, with Northam expected to increase by 1,985 persons to 2041, reflecting a gain of 15.3% over the 17 years.

 Frequently Asked Questions - Population